 Section 5.1 Classes of Members.
-The Corporation shall have one class of Members.
-Each Affiliate of a Member may separately be a Member.
+The Corporation shall have one two classes of mMembers, Adjunct Members and Members.-

+Section 5.1 Section 5.2 Affiliates.
+Each Affiliate of a Member or Adjunct Member may separately be a Member or Adjunct Member, respectively.

 Section 5.2 Qualifications of Members.
-A Member may be any entity eligible to be a member of an Industry Sector.
+A Member may be any entityeligible to be a member of an Industry Sector.

-Section 5.3 Admission of Members.
-New Members may join the Corporation upon submittal of an application, in a form approved by the president, and payment of the fees as established by the Corporation.
-The Member shall designate the Sector to which it belongs.
-A Member may change its Sector designation once each calendar year, by providing notice to the president at least sixty (60) days prior to the beginning of such year.
-The president shall review a membership application and may request demonstration by the applicant that it qualifies for membership in a particular Sector.
-Any dispute with respect to a Member's qualifications for a particular Sector shall be resolved by the board of directors.
+Section 5.3 Admission of Members and Adjunct Members.
+New Members and Adjunct Members may join the Corporation upon submittal of an application, in a form approved by the president, and payment of the fees as established by the Corporation.
+An entity applying to be a The Member shall designate the Industry Sector to which it belongs.
+A Member may change its Industry Sector designation once each calendar year, by providing notice to the president at least sixty (60) days prior to the beginning of such year.
+The president shall review a membership application and may request demonstration by the applicant that it qualifies for membership in a particular Industry Sector or as an Adjunct Member.
+Any dispute with respect to a Member's or Adjunct Member's qualifications for a particular Sector shall be resolved by the board of directors.
 The president shall have authority to approve an application for membership, subject to review by the board of directors.

 Section 5.4 Voting Rights.
-Each Member in good standing shall be entitled to one vote in the Sector in which it is a Member, on matters submitted to a vote of Members.
+Each Member in good standing shall be entitled to one vote in the Industry Sector in which it is a Member, on matters submitted to a vote of Members.
 A Member delinquent in payment of its dues, fees or other obligations to the Corporation shall not be entitled to a vote.